slerman12/UnifiedML2old/README.md

 }
 ```

-And if you use any part of this code — even look at it, or think about it — **be sure to cite!**
+And if you use any part of this code — even look at it, or think about it — **be sure to cite the above!**

 Also: